11 Foods You Won’t Have to Ever Worry About Expiring

 Yulia Firman /Shutterstock

 Similar to salt, sugar can also last forever if kept away from moisture and sources of heat.
 And we’re not just talking about pure sugar, either.
 According to Eat By Date, granulated white sugar, white sugar cubes, raw sugar, brown sugar, powdered sugar, sugar substitute, Equal, and Sweet n Low all last indefinitely.
 Although their textures might change, sugar never completely expires.
-These foods are probably expired in your fridge right now.
+Don’t want to eat that old sugar anyway?
+Try one of these 8 inventive ways you can use sugar besides eating it.

 Pure vanilla extract